 Association of Employment and Learning Providers (AELP)

 AELP represents the interests of a range of organisations delivering vocational learning and employment and employability support.
-The majority of our 770+ member organisations are independent providers (from both the private and the third sectors) holding contracts with the Skills Funding Agency, the Department for Education (Education Funding Agency) and the Department of Work and Pensions.http://www.aelp.org.uk/
+The majority of their 800+ members are independent providers (from both the private and the third sectors) holding contracts with the Skills Funding Agency, the Department for Education (Education Funding Agency) and the Department of Work and Pensions.
+GUAC and the AELP share an MOU agreement to work together and increase partnerships between housing, skills & apprenticeships.http://www.aelp.org.uk/

 Big Lottery Fund